 How Startups Gain Traction with the National Press

-Although hiring a PR firm is sometimes necessary for startups wanting to get ahead.
-There are brands that have managed to secure media coverage without external help.
+Although hiring a PR firm is sometimes necessary for startups who want to get ahead, there are brands that have managed to secure media coverage without external help.
 Let’s take a closer look at what it takes to capture media attention.

 Establish a meaningful network

-Although Reddit is now one of the most famous and prominent web pages on the internet.
-There was a time when the creators were desperately seeking coverage from a wider audience.
+Reddit is now one of the most famous and prominent web pages on the internet.
+Nevertheless, there was a time when Reddit creators were desperately seeking coverage from a wider audience.

 At this time, Alexis Ohanian struck up a friendship with a writer for Wired in order to establish a meaningful network of contacts.
 Although Rachel Metz would indeed become a friend, Ohanian would learn that there was no way for Metz to write about Reddit without the article coming across as biased in some way.
 At first, this news seems disappointing.
 On the contrary, an associate of Rachel Metz would later contact the creators of Reddit and suggest that they cover the platform in a feature article on Wired and, later, Condé Nast Magazine.

 Of course, there was an element of luck in this instance but the truth is, this is merely an example of what can happen as a result of establishing meaningful relationships.
 As opposed to a tacky email introduction, this is also a much more effective way to pursue contacts and build a PR strategy in general.

 Establishing these relationships is a rather easy process and requires little more than a thoughtful approach in which you can offer to help a contact without expecting anything in return.
 As you might expect, this is also the best way to ensure a contact does not feel “used.”
 For this reason, if you want to build trust with your contacts, then this is the way to go.

 Pay attention to bloggers and influencers